mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 > &nbsp;&nbsp;&nbsp;&nbsp; *Alas, you’ve been traversing the roads so long,*
 > &nbsp;&nbsp;&nbsp;&nbsp; *It’s so clear, but you don’t recognize it and instead get lost.*

 “East Mountain Road is narrow, West Mountain is low” – that is various aspects of human life: suffering [and happiness], pros and cons, success and failure, falling in love or failing to love, et cetera.
 But those are nothing you can escape.
 So if you see suffering, you have to deal with suffering.
-You have to carry the loads of mud.
-If it is necessary.
+You have to carry the loads of mud, if it is necessary.

 “New comers must not refuse three loads of mud” because this is the reality you live in, woven by suffering, pain, good and bad, right and wrong, et cetera.
 So if you see the [West] mountain which is lower, you have to deal with this.